microsoft/pxt-adafruit/olddocs/js/var.md

 }
 ```

-Use [global variables](/js/data) when you need to access a variable in nested code blocks or across multiple functions.
+Use **global variables** when you need to access a variable in nested code blocks or across multiple functions.

-#### Notes

-* You can use the default variable names if you'd like, however, it's best to use descriptive variable names.
-To change a variable name in the editor, select the variable and then click `rename`.
-* Be careful not to confuse the assignment `:=` operator with the equals `=` operator.

 ### Lessons